HelicRist/FamilyBotV13/README.md

+# FamilyBotV1
-# FamilyBotV13Private Discord bot built in discord.js v13
+3Private Discord bot built in discord.js v13

+## Starting the bot

+To start the bot, run:
+### node main.js